Getting Started with ENVI Tutorial

 Find specific materials in images

-To determine all of the different spectral materials that comprise an image, use the Spectral Hourglass Wizard or Linear Spectral Unmixing tools.
+To determine all of the different spectral materials that comprise an image, use the Spectral Hourglass Workflow or Linear Spectral Unmixing tools.
 With these tools, you derive "endmember" spectra directly from the image without relying on ancillary or reference spectra.
 These tools are commonly used for mineral mapping in hyperspectral images.

 Finally, use the Anomaly Detection Workflow to find pixels that are spectrally distinct from the image background and whose composition is unknown.
 These pixels often represent objects that are "hiding" such as vehicles or structures that are not easily visible in a color or greyscale image.